Mrunal-13/Tic-Tac-Toe/README.md

- 4)**play_game** is the variable which stores the value from user called y or no ...y for yes and n for no. if play game is yes than gameon variable turns true else it is false.
+ 4)**play_game** is the variable which stores the value from user called y or no ...y for yes and n for no. if play game is yes than gameon variable turns true else it is false. game goes on if game on is true.

+ 5)**position** is the variable inside while loop.it is  used to store value retuned from thr function players choice. this function as we seen ask player for index on the board and returns the index or say position. this value returned from players choice is stored inside variable position. then this position is passed to place marker function to place the marker of respective player on respective index and the board is displayed.